-Stock up September : labels to get your through the autumn
+Stock up : new labels for autumn

+It's stock up September!
+We've added some fab new labels to our store to get you through the autumn months.
 This summer we headed down to Italy for a few days to visit some of our friends who hosted Quaranvino wine dinners and had the chance to explore the vineyards, wander through the cellars and of course, taste some wine!
 Klaus Lentsch, Ottella and Nicolis are three wineries I really love because they share a common approach to their wine-making where elegance and balance is paramount.

 Talking of elegance - have you seen this amazing artwork in Ottella's winery?
 It serves not just to make a dark room more visually pleasing but also helps regulate the humidity in the space.
 It took the artist a month to lay all the chains perfectly.
 If you're in the Lugana area, it's definitely worth a trip to go and see these cellars.